Louis Henry Turner

 Acknowledgements:

-We are grateful for the information that we have had from Mrs Barbara Whitton (Ernest Turner’s granddaughter).
+We are grateful for the information that we have had from Mrs Barbara Whitton (Ernest Turner’s granddaughter) and Mrs Linda Preston.
 Thank you also to Jonathan D’Hooghe for his efforts in tracing Louis’s military service.

 No Comments